-A committee convened by the Federal Reserve has recommended the creation of an alternative called the Secured Overnight Financing Rate (SOFR) as a replacement benchmark rate.
-SOFR is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities.
-The Federal Reserve began publishing SOFR trading data on April 3, 2018.
+The Federal Reserve convened the Alternative Reference Rate Committee (ARRC), which has recommended the creation of an alternative called the Secured Overnight Financing Rate (SOFR) as a replacement benchmark rate.
+SOFR is a broad measure of the cost of borrowing cash overnight collateralized by Treasury securities and is completely transaction based.
+The Federal Reserve Bank of New York began publishing SOFR trading data on April 3, 2018.

 What is CoBank doing with regard to this issue?

-As members of several industry-wide committees, CoBank and other Farm Credit institutions are actively monitoring and participating in discussions by industry groups and financial regulators about the transition of LIBOR as a benchmark for floating rate transactions.
+As members of several industry-wide committees and regulatory advisory committees, CoBank and other Farm Credit institutions are actively monitoring and participating in discussions with industry groups and financial regulators about the transition of LIBOR as a benchmark for floating rate transactions.
 It is expected that LIBOR will continue to be in use through at least 2021, but given the potential significance of the change, CoBank is actively reviewing the latest developments now to help prepare ourselves and our customers.
-CoBank, on behalf of the four Farm Credit Banks, submitted two consultations in 2018 to the ARRC for their consideration.
+CoBank, on behalf of the four Farm Credit Banks, submitted multiple consultations to the Fed’s ARRC, ISDA and the Commodities Future Trading Commission for their consideration.